 - Consume chamomile tea with honey to soothe your throat.

-- If you are a non-vegetarian, sipping on homemade chicken soup can do wonders in providing relief from a cough.
+- If you are a non-vegetarian, consuming homemade chicken soup can do wonders in providing relief from cough.

 - Honey lemon tea is also a good home remedy for cough and cold.

 - Gargling can help soothe an irritated throat.

 - Adding ginger to your regular tea works too.